 For more information please see Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison on the California Secretary of State's website.

 In order to be eligible for AOWP you must have a sentence of a minimum of 1 day and no more than 29 days; must be able to work at least one 8 hour day per week; must have your own means of transportation to and from the worksite; must pay all program fees.
-Currently these fees are $35 application plus $12 for each day of work.

 If you have a medical condition that does not allow you to perform physical labor, you must provide medical documentation in order to be evaluated for a light duty assignment.